 SARS-CoV-2 serosurveys are a key component of the Australian National Disease Surveillance Plan for COVID-19 and are listed as a precedent condition necessary to inform public health measures in the Australia’s Pandemic Health Intelligence Plan.
 Findings from these serosurveys will be used to inform public health policy, vaccination strategies and mathematical models designed to predict future disease spread, associated morbidity and mortality, health service needs and COVID-19 vaccine introduction.

-Three serosurveys are currently underway, led by NCIRS and the Kirby Institute and involving many collaborators:
+Four serosurveys are currently underway.
+These are led by NCIRS and the Kirby Institute, and involve many collaborators:

 Lead investigator team

 We acknowledge and thank other collaborators involved, including those not specifically named above.

 NCIRS, Kids Research, Sydney Children’s Hospitals Network, Cnr Hawkesbury Rd & Hainsworth St, Westmead Locked Bag 4001, Westmead NSW 2145 Tel (612) 9845 1433 | Fax (612) 9845 1418 | ABN 53 188 579 090

 We acknowledge that the National Centre for Immunisation Research and Surveillance (NCIRS) is on the land of the traditional owners the Aboriginal and Torres Strait Islander peoples, the First Australians, and recognise their culture, history, diversity and their deep connection to the land.
 Together, through research and partnership, we aim to move to a place of equity for all.
 NCIRS also acknowledges and pays respect to other Aboriginal and Torres Strait Islander nations from which our research, staff and community are drawn.

 Our website meets the criteria for credibility and content as defined by the Global Advisory Committee on Vaccine Safety.